fairgenomes/fairgenomes-semantic-model/README.md

 java -jar ont-converter.jar -i /path/to/fairgenomes-semantic-model/transformation-output/rdf-ttl/fair-genomes.ttl -if TURTLE -o fair-genomes.owl -of OWL_XML
 ```

-Please be aware that TTL format is highly efficient.
+Please be aware that the original TTL format is highly efficient.
 Other RDF formats typically consume more disk space.
-Conversions using the FAIR Genomes TTL of 25-02-2021 as a reference results in these relative file size differences:
+Conversions using the FAIR Genomes TTL of 25-02-2021 as a reference results in the following relative file size differences:

 | Format | Difference |
 |---|---|